Updated: August 2020

 The narwhal is a medium-sized toothed whale that belongs to the family Monodontidae.
 The only other member of this family is the beluga.
 Narwhals have stout, torpedo-shaped bodies with a low dorsal ridge in place of a dorsal fin, and a concave-shaped tail fin.
-They lack the extremely flexible neck and well-defined beak of their closest relative, the beluga.
-Like the beluga, the narwhal has short paddle-shaped front flippers.
+Like belugas, narwhals have short paddle-shaped front flippers, but they lack their extremely flexible neck and well-defined beak.
 At birth, narwhals are grey to greyish-blue in colour.
 They become darker and more mottled as they grow older, with white patches developing from their abdomen to up over their backs.
 Adult narwhals are usually light grey in colour, with a mottled pattern of darker markings over a lighter background.
-Very old narwhal become almost completely white.
+Very old narwhals become almost completely white.
 Male narwhals develop a tusk, which is a modified canine tooth that grows out the left side of the jaw, twisting anti-clockwise to form a spiral.
-Occasionally male narwhals have two tusks, and a small percentage of females also have a tusk.

-Narwhals are found in Arctic waters, in areas that are seasonally ice-covered.
-They are found in the northern waters of Canada, Greenland, Norway and Russia (see map: solid=summer, hatched=winter).
+Narwhals are found in Arctic waters in areas that are seasonally ice-covered.
+They are found in the northern waters of Canada, Greenland, Norway and Russia.

 Greenlandic: Qilalugaq qernertaq

-The English name “narwhal” is derived from the Old Norwegian word nar which means ‘corpse’, perhaps in reference to the animal’s grey colour, thought to resemble that of a drowned sailor (Heide-Jørgensen and Laidre 2006).
+The English name “narwhal” is derived from the Old Norse word ‘nar’ which means ‘corpse’, perhaps in reference to the animal’s grey colour, thought to resemble that of a drowned sailor (Heide-Jørgensen and Laidre 2006).

-The narwhal spend their entire lives in cold Arctic waters.
-They are almost always associated with sea ice, except during late summer in some areas
+Narwhals spend their entire lives in cold Arctic waters.
+They are almost always associated with sea ice, except during late summer in some areas.

-Narwhals feed primarily on fish and squid, particularly polar cod (Boreogadus saida), Arctic cod (Arctogadus glacialis), Greenland halibut (Reinhardtius hippoglossoides) and squid of genus Gonatus
+Narwhals feed primarily on fish and squid, particularly polar cod (Boreogadus saida), Arctic cod (Arctogadus glacialis), Greenland halibut (Reinhardtius hippoglossoides) and squid of the genus Gonatus.

-Narwhal can live for up to 100 years
+Narwhals can live for more than 100 years.

 Watch a video discussing the possible functions of the narwhal's tusk

-The narwhal is a medium-sized toothed whale, with males reaching a maximum length of about 460 cm and a maximum weight of 1645 kg, and females 400 cm and 900 kg (NAMMCO 2013, Garde et al. 2007).
-Narwhals are very long-lived animals: recent research looking at chemical changes in the eye lens has demonstrated that narwhal can live for over 100 years (Garde et al. 2007), making the narwhal the longest-lived of the toothed whales and one of the longest lived of all mammals.
+The narwhal is a medium-sized toothed whale, with males reaching a maximum length of about 460 cm and a maximum weight of 1,645 kg, with females slightly smaller at 400 cm and 900 kg (NAMMCO 2013, Garde et al. 2007).
+Narwhals are very long-lived animals.
+Recent research looking at chemical changes in the eye lens has demonstrated that narwhals can live for more than 100 years (Garde et al. 2007).
+This makes the narwhal the longest-lived of the toothed whales and one of the longest-lived of all mammals.

 The narwhal reaches sexual maturity between the ages of 7 and 9.
-They mate from late May to early June, and calves are born about a year later, during the time the animals are migrating towards their summering areas.
-On average narwhal have a single calf every 3 years throughout their lifetime (NAMMCO 2013, Garde et al. 2007).
+They mate from late May to early June and calves are born about a year later, during the time the animals are migrating towards their summering areas.
+On average, narwhals have a single calf every 3 years throughout their lifetime (NAMMCO 2013, Garde et al. 2007).

 The Unicorn of the sea